 Your benefits coverage may be affected if you take a military leave (paid or unpaid), as described below.
-For detailed information about the JPMorgan Chase Military Leave and Reserve Training Policy, please visit the JPMC intranet.
-In all cases, JPMorganChase will comply with legal requirements, including the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+For detailed information about the JPMorgan Chase Military Leave and Reserve Training Policy, please visit me@jpmc.
+In all cases, JPMorgan Chase will comply with legal requirements, including the Uniformed Services Employment and Reemployment Rights Act (USERRA).